 We collect and hold your personal information to:

-  - fulfil our functions and responsibilities under, and facilitate compliance with, the Legal Profession Act 2004 (NSW) and the legal profession legislation (as defined in the Legal Profession Uniform Law Application Act 2014 (NSW), Professional Standards Legislation, the Corporations Act 2001 (Cth) and associated regulations (which require and authorise us to collect certain information) including:
+- fulfil our functions and responsibilities under, and facilitate compliance with, the Legal Profession Act 2004 (NSW) and the legal profession legislation (as defined in the Legal Profession Uniform Law Application Act 2014 (NSW), Professional Standards Legislation, the Corporations Act 2001 (Cth), the Professional Standards Act 1994 (NSW) and associated regulations (which require and authorise us to collect certain information) including:

 - maintaining regulatory and corporate records;

 - undertaking investigations and implementing disciplinary procedures associated with professional responsibility; and